Abzû: Music

 The official soundtrack was released as a digital album through Bandcamp and iTunes on August 2, 2016.
 A physical edition was released on October 22 through Varèse Sarabande.
 The album included a long piece of music in the track "Balaenoptera Musculus" that was not used in-game, but was included by Wintory as he liked the piece.
 Music reviewers were generally positive about the soundtrack album.
 The soundtrack later won the 2017 Game Audio Network Guild's "Best Original Soundtrack Album" award.
 The soundtrack was also nominated at the 2017 BAFTA Games Awards in the "Music" category, but lost to Virginia.
+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Abzû for "Outstanding Achievement in Original Music Composition", which was ultimately awarded to Doom.
 For his work on Abzû, Wintory won the 2016 International Film Music Critics Association award for "Best Original Score for a Video Game or Interactive Media", making his second win in a row.
 The score was also nominated at the Hollywood Music in Media Awards in the "Original Score – Video Game" category.
 Reviewers of the game also gave unanimous praise to the soundtrack, positively comparing it to that of Journey.